SoftHai/Spec.Dart/doc/OutputFormatter.md

 You can switch the output formatter by assigning a different formatter to the property `SpecContext.output`.

 The following output formatter are supported:
-* **ConsoleOutputFormatter**: This is the default output formatter and logs all outputs to the console.
+* **TextOutputFormatter**: This is the default output formatter and logs, by default, all outputs to the console.
 * **HtmlOutputFormatter**: This is an output formatter which creates a HTML document.

 ###HtmlOutputFormatter